How do I get drugs during the drug coverage gap?

 - Your copays during the initial coverage period;

-- The full price of the brand-name drugs you buy in the gap, even though you have not paid full price for them;
+- The Fifty percent of the cost of brand-name drugs you buy in the gap (which represents the discount provided by the manufacturer), even though you have not paid full price for them;

 - Any payments for your drugs made by a family member or friend, a charitable group or a state pharmacy assistance program.